georgeweigt/transport-layer-security/README.md

-The following demo program gets a web page via https.
+The following demo program uses https to get a web page.

 To build and run